Gabriel Moreno Player Props: Diamondbacks vs. Nationals

-Gabriel Moreno -- with an on-base percentage of .214 in his past 10 games, 105 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the Washington Nationals, with Jake Irvin on the hill, on June 6 at 7:05 PM ET.
+On Wednesday, Gabriel Moreno (hitting .222 in his past 10 games) and the Arizona Diamondbacks play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 7:05 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Braves.
+He racked up two hits (going 2-for-4 with two RBI) in his most recent appearance against the Nationals.

 Gabriel Moreno Game Info & Props vs. the Nationals